AdamZieman/AdamZieman/README.md

   <tr>
     <td>Gallons and Ounces</td>
     <td>
-      Returns how many full gallons and/or ounces are within various<br>
+      Returns how many full gallons and/or ounces are within<br>
-      defined ounces or gallons.
+      various defined ounces or gallons.
     </td>
     <td>
       <ul>